bridgetsfe1/comp-prob-solv/homework-2-2/results.md

-# Behavior of B_2V comparison
+# Behavior of B_2V comparison and Shape of Potential
-The behavior exhibited by the hard sphere potential seems to be a constant second virial coefficient over time.
-This is different from both the square well and lennard jones potentials, which have a varying second virial coefficient over time.
-This makes sense because a hard sphere potential remains constant as distance increase and only varies if distance if smaller than r, thus making the value infinite.
+The behavior exhibited by the hard sphere potential seems to be a constant second virial coefficient over any temperature.
+This is different from both the square well and lennard jones potentials, which have a varying second virial coefficient.
+This makes sense because a hard sphere potential remains constant and is either 0 or infinite depednign on the distance, r.

-The square well and lennard jones potentials follow a similar curve when graphing the second virial coefficient versus time.
+The square well and lennard jones potentials follow a similar curve when graphing the second virial coefficient versus time starting negative and becoming positive at higher temperatures.
+They both vary over temperature because V(r) for both of these potentials has a region where is it finite and non-zero, thus over time the second virial coefficient changes over temperature.

-# Shape of Potential